NCERT Exemplar Class 11 Physics Solutions Chapter 7 System of Particles and Rotational Motion

 Answer:

-The correct answer is the option (a) and (c).
+The correct answers are options (a) and (c).

-In case of general rotation motion $L=mr^{2}\omega$ where the axis of rotation is not symmetric, L is not parallel to the angular velocity.
+In the case of a general rotation motion $L=mr^{2}\omega$ where the axis of rotation is not symmetric, L is not parallel to the angular velocity.

 Question:7.10